SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-### Using of Constructor Expressions in ABAP SQL Statements
+### Using Constructor Expressions in ABAP SQL Statements

 [Constructor expressions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expression_glosry.htm) can be very handy in ABAP SQL statements.
 For more information about constructor expressions, see the ABAP Keyword Documentation and the [Constructor Expressions cheat sheet](05_Constructor_Expressions.md).
 Many additions are available.